pmonoczki/dom-maniupulation-practice/README.md

 index6
 7. Write a JavaScript function that creates a table, accept row, column numbers from the user, and input row-column number as content (e.g. Row-0 Column-0) of a cell.

+index7
+8. Write a JavaScript program to remove items from a dropdown list.
+hint: remove()

+index8
+9. Write a JavaScript program to count and display the items of a dropdown list, in an alert window.